Our Official List Of The World’s Easiest Residency Programs

-However, the number of people at this year’s event asking questions about opportunities for back-up residencies and second citizenships was significant… many more than at any other Retire Overseas Conference in our history.
+However, the number of people at this year’s event asking questions about opportunities for backup residencies and second citizenships is significant… many more than at any other Retire Overseas Conference in our history.

 Never before have attendees at one of our retirement events been so interested in the idea of a second citizenship.

-The winners in the residency discussion (that is, the best places right now to shop for a “back-up residency,” as we call it) are the Dominican Republic, Colombia, and Panama.
-These three countries offer pensionado programs that come with minimal requirements for time in the country, as well as low retirement income thresholds.
+The winners in the residency discussion (that is, the best places right now to shop for a “backup residency,” as we call it) are Colombia and Panama.
+These two countries offer pensionado programs that come with minimal requirements for time in the country, as well as low retirement income thresholds.
 Nicaragua and Portugal are strong runners-up.

 If you aren’t yet collecting Social Security and don’t have other pension income, residency through investment could be your best option.
 If that idea interests you, Nicaragua, Ecuador, Panama, and Colombia are countries to consider.

-You could obtain residency in Ecuador with an investment of as little as US$25,000.
-The downside to Ecuador is that you can’t be out of the country for more than 90 days either of the first 2 years after you’ve obtained residency… meaning this isn’t an ideal option for a back-up plan but is appealing if you’d like to live in Ecuador.
+You could obtain residency in Ecuador with an investment of as little as US$31,000.
+The downside to Ecuador is that you can’t be out of the country for more than 90 days either of the first 2 years after you’ve obtained residency… meaning this isn’t an ideal option for a backup plan but is appealing if you’d like to live in Ecuador.

 Other countries featured at this week’s Retire Overseas Conference require at least five years of residency before you can apply for naturalization.
 That said, five years isn’t bad.
 Some countries—Andorra and Switzerland, for example—require 20 and 12 years, respectively, of residency before you can qualify for citizenship.